 Eligibility for County Committee: NKD has encountered many incidents of candidates “running” or being appointed to KCDCC without their knowledge—making it unlikely that they would ever engage as representatives of their community within the County Committee.

-- Every candidate for County Committee, who either appears on a petition or appointment list for a KCDCC seat should know and consent to running or being appointed and should be aware of the responsibilities of the position.
+- Every candidate for County Committee, who either appears on a petition or appointment list for a KCDCC seat should know and provide verified written consent to running or being appointed and should be aware of the responsibilities of the position.

 - The Party should maintain a clear and accessible list of filled seats and vacancies on its website.